-Sources: International Monetary Fund, World Economic Outlook database, April 2021; FRED, dollar exchange rate series TWEXMANL, trade-weighted based on goods trade with major-currency trading partners.
+Source: International Monetary Fund, World Economic Outlook database, April 2021; FRED, dollar exchange rate series TWEXMANL, trade-weighted based on goods trade with major-currency trading partners.

-Source: See Chart 8 source note.
+Source: See Figure 8 source note.

-DEs continue to struggle with the pandemic amid historically high levels of public (not to mention private) debt, are likely to create challenging economic conditions.4 A sharp reversal of capital outflows, associated with crises in some countries, could result.
+The implication of these patterns is that increases in U.S. interest rates and the dollar's value, coming in an environment where EMDEs continue to struggle with the pandemic amid historically high levels of public (not to mention private) debt, are likely to create challenging economic conditions.
+A sharp reversal of capital outflows, associated with crises in some countries, could result.
 This adverse scenario is most likely if the Fed were to shift gears abruptly, perhaps as a result of finding itself behind the curve on inflation.

 One specific vulnerability, pointed out by Sachdeva and Harvey (2020) and International Monetary Fund (2021), is that much of the debt recently issued by EMDE governments, resides on the balance sheets of private domestic banks rather than central banks - contrasting with the extensive take-up of government debt by the Fed and the ECB.
 In a capital-flow sudden stop, the result could be a "doom loop" of bank-sovereign distress.
-Chart 10, updated from International Monetary Fund (2021), shows the ownership distribution of total sovereign debt issuances from January 2020 through April 2021 for a sample of 12 emerging market economies.5 For this group of countries, about half of new sovereign debt issuance has ended up on domestic bank balance sheets.
+Figure 10, updated from International Monetary Fund (2021), shows the ownership distribution of total sovereign debt issuances from January 2020 through April 2021 for a sample of 12 emerging market economies.
+For this group of countries, about half of new sovereign debt issuance has ended up on domestic bank balance sheets.